 Data Integration Challenges: Define Your Customer

-The IT and business alignment is a widely discussed challenge of data integration.
-The major data integration problem adds up to this: define customer.
+p>The alignment of IT and business is a widely discussed challenge of data integration.
+The major data integration problem adds up to this: define the customer.

 Data from different functional areas doesn’t join up: sales orders are associated with the newly contracted customers, but the marketing campaign data is associated with prospects.
 Is a customer someone who’s actually bought something from you, or is a customer someone who’s interested in buying something from you?
 Should a definition include a certain demographic factor that reflects your typical buyer?
 If sales, marketing, service, and finance can all agree on a single definition of customer, then all the associated transactions could be easily integrated.